tasmota/docs/docs/Self-signed-Mosquitto.md

 Start by installing Cygwin, selecting the `gcc` and `make` packages in the `Devel` category, and the `openssl` package in the `Net` category.

-Open a Cygwin terminal window and change to the directory where BearSSL source was unpacked.
+Open a Cygwin terminal window and change to the directory where BearSSL source was cloned.
 To access a Windows letter drive such as `F:\somepath` in Cygwin, use the path `/cygdrive/f/somepath`.

 All of the necessary patches are easily made by copying and pasting this set of commands into the Cygwin terminal window.
 This will create files needed to patch the BearSSL build.
 First, change to the top level BearSSL directory in the Cytwin window.
 After selecting the text in the window below, click in the Cygwin window and hit Control-Insert to paste, or right-click in the window and select Paste from the drop-down menu.
 You may need to hit Enter after doing this.